Vacationer of the Week: Marine Science Trailblazer Dr. Tiara Moore

 As a Queer Black woman scientist, Dr. Tiara Moore is breaking barriers in the marine science field and leading efforts to create diversity and inclusion while advancing ocean and reef conservation.

 Dr. Tiara Moore is a Black queer woman advocating through her work as a marine scientist.
-“We always hear that Black and brown folks are disproportionately impacted by climate change,” she says.
-But the powers that be do precious little about it, even as wealthy white folks continue their travel to places with a 2030 expiration date.
+“We always hear that Black and brown folks are disproportionately impacted by climate change,” she says in an interview with Vacationer, ahead of her annual Black In Marine Science Week (December 1–7 in San Diego).
+But the powers that be do precious little about it, she notes, even as wealthy white folks continue to travel to places the media speculates have a 2030 expiration date.

-Poor people and people of color proportionately live in geographically vulnerable locations: low-lying coastal areas, small island nations, and developing countries in regions like the Pacific Rim island nations, South Asia and Southeast Asia, and sub-Saharan Africa.
+When it comes to destructive climate events, it is mostly poor people and people of color who proportionately live in geographically vulnerable locations: low-lying coastal areas, small island nations, and developing countries in regions like the Pacific Rim island nations, South Asia and Southeast Asia, and sub-Saharan Africa.

 In fact, Dr. Tiara Moore, Founder and CEO of Black in Marine Science (BIMS), lives in one of these places herself: Belize, the second-smallest country in Central America.
-Located on the mainland and bordered by the Caribbean Sea to the east, Dr. Moore moved there permanently after working there on a coral restoration project, and falling in love with her future wife.
+Located on the mainland and bordered by the Caribbean Sea to the east, Dr. Moore moved there permanently after working there on a coral restoration project and falling in love with her fiancee, Andrea, who is also an ocean conservationist.

 What is a ‘marine heatwave’?